kaka-ruto/carpitan/README.md

 For political accountability and power to the people.

+## Goals

+This project aims to:

+1. Keep a list of political leaders, their jurisdictions, businesses and anything they own that is of public interest
+2. Keep a list of all legislations, their movers, votes, voters and results
+3. Keep a list of all an elected leader did or achieved from their election date
+4. A place to organize peaceful protests.
+5. A place to amass public participation of governance issues
+6. Be a global open source platform championing the voice of the people over various governments

 ## Requirements

 You'll need the following installed to run the template successfully: